Portrait of Isabella of Portugal (van Eyck): Commission

-Van Eyck was tasked by Philip the Good with bringing back two (mostly likely a pair were painted to increase the probability that one would make it back to the Netherlands) faithful representations of her likeness for the duke to evaluate.
+Van Eyck was tasked by Philip the Good with bringing back two (most likely a pair were painted to increase the probability that one would make it back to the Netherlands) faithful representations of her likeness for the duke to evaluate.

-Because Portugal was ridden with plague, their court was itinerant and the Dutch party met them at the out of way castle of Aviz.
-Van Eyck spent nine months there, returning successfully to the Netherlands with Isabella as a bride to be; the couple married on Christmas Day of 1429.
+Because Portugal was riddled with plague, their court was itinerant and the Dutch party met them at the out-of-the-way castle of Aviz.
+Van Eyck spent nine months there, returning successfully to the Netherlands with Isabella as a bride-to-be; the couple married on Christmas Day of 1429.

-The portrait was executed around the time the preliminary marriage agreement was drawn up, to be sent to Philip along with the document of agreement.
-In this it was intended as eyewitness testimony to the "person of the princess", providing independent verification of her identity when she later travelled to Philip in Burgundy.
+The portrait was executed as the preliminary marriage agreement was drawn up, and would have been sent to Philip along with the document of agreement.
+In this, it was intended as eyewitness testimony to the "person of the princess", providing independent verification of her identity when she later travelled to Philip in Burgundy.